etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 **Image BLOB** reference is used to store images in the database.
 All images are physically stored in a binary field of the table **AD_IMAGE** , and the table column used must be a reference to this table.
 Image types supported are the raster types: **PNG**, **JPEG** and **BMP**, and the vector type **SVG**.

-!!!info
+!!! info
     **SVG** images are fully supported in the browsers Chrome, Firefox, Safari and Microsoft Edge.
 Not in Internet Explorer.
 In this browser, **SVG** images may be clipped and not properly displayed.

 ![](/assets/developer-guide/etendo-classic/concepts/Data_Model-11.png)